 Normally, current is stable in sensing chamber.
 In smoky condition, smoke enters in the sensing chamber and this results into disruption in flow of ions between the plates.
 This results into reduction in the flow of current.
 This is being detected by the circuit and alarm is being triggered.

-Following table-1 summarize important difference between photoelectric smoke detector and ionisation smoke detector.
+Following table summarize important comparison between photoelectric and ionization smoke detector type.

 |Triggering source||smoldering fire||flaming fire|

 |Detection sensitivity||slow smoldering fire in 0.4 to 10 micron||fast flaming fire in 0.01 to 0.4 micron range|

 |Obscuration rating||2% obs/ft to 4% obs/ft||0.8% obs/ft to 1.5% obs/ft|